bingeli1212/nitrile-preview/doc/DOC-latex-latex2e.md

 undefined then the effect of \providecommand is to define <cmd> just as if \newcommand had been used.

-All the above five "defining commands" now have *-forms that are usually the better form to use when defining commands with arguments, unless any of these arguments is intended to contain whole paragraphs of text.
+All the above five "defining commands" now have "-forms" ending that are usually the better form to use when defining commands with arguments, unless any of these arguments is intended to contain whole paragraphs of text.
 Moreover, if you ever do find yourself needing to use the non-star form then you should ask whether that argument would not better be treated as the contents of a suitably defined environment.

 The commands produced by the above five "defining commands" are now robust.